Serving Those Who Have Served

 These online tools and resources can help you identify civilian careers that could be a potential match for your unique skill set.
 You can also browse military occupations by branch.
 Military spouses or dependent students may also benefit from the following job-related resources.

 Employment Search Engines

 We provide military students with the opportunity for online learning through the AIU Virtual Campus and also hybrid class options at our local campuses.
-Our Atlanta location offers students one-on-one learning experiences with knowledgeable faculty who bring real-world experience to the classroom.
+Our Atlanta location offers students learning experiences with knowledgeable faculty who bring real-world experience to the classroom.
 AIU’s Houston campus focuses on flexibility first, with part-time and full-time programs taught by experienced professional instructors, designed to work around a busy schedule.